Maks-Dev-program/login-in-html/README_EN.md

 # 🌟 Login Page Design

 A modern and elegant login page with animations and gradient design.
 Perfect for web applications that require an intuitive login interface.

-*(Note: For a real example, add a screenshot to the project folder)*

 ---

 ## 🚀 Features